 Whether this therapy is offered by itself or part of a larger plan of other therapeutic services, physical therapy can go a long way of improving someone’s quality of life – they’ll likely have more energy and less pain, which are both two things that are appreciated, no matter their age or condition.

-While physical therapy can generally be useful, there are occasions when clients may not receive the full benefits.
+While physical therapy can generally be useful, there are occasions when patients may not receive the full benefits.

 - Need other therapy.
 While physical therapy is useful for general quality of life someone may benefit more from specific exercises and therapies at certain points in time.
 For instance, massage therapy may help sore muscles first.
 Or occupational therapy may help with specific skills to help someone be more mobile and independent, including getting in and out of bed, using the bathroom safely or walking down the hall.
 Based on input from caregivers, family members or health providers, these skills may take priority or be offered in the same timeframe.